practical-scientific-computing/practical-scientific-computing.github.io/shell/01-basics.md

 You will spend most of your time in your home directory, and so there are special ways of refering to your home directory.
 The name `~` refers to the absolute path of your home directory.
-So, regardless of where you are in the filesystem, you can do things like:
+Regardless of where you are in the filesystem, you can do things like:

 ``` bash